-Latin America is the most unequal region in the world.
-Since 2002, however, inequality in Latin American countries has declined in twelve out of the seventeen countries for which there is comparable data at an average rate equal to 1.1 percent a year.
+atin America is the most unequal region in the world.
+Since 2002, however, inequality in Latin American countries has declined in twelve out of the seventeen countries for which there is comparable data, at an average rate equal to 1.1 percent per year.
 In addition, extreme poverty has fallen since 2002 at a faster pace than in the past.
 The recent decline in inequality and poverty has coincided with the rise of leftist regimes in a growing number of countries.
-In 2009, ten countries in Latin America-comprising around two-thirds of the region's population-were being governed by regimes that can be classified as leftist2: Argentina (2003), Bolivia (2006), Brazil (2003), Chile (2000), Ecuador (2007), El Salvador (2009), Nicaragua (2007), Paraguay (2008), Uruguay (2005) and Venezuela (1999) (Table 1).
-Following other authors3, the regimes were classified as "New Left" based on the political orientation of the governing party, or the faction of the governing party to which the president belongs.
-So, for example, in the case of Chile, the government is considered as part of the Left when the president came from the Socialist rather than the Christian Democratic Party.
-In the case of Argentina, the peronist government is considered as part of the Left since Nestor Kirchner took power in 2003.
+In 2009, ten countries in Latin America-comprising close to 60 percent of the region's population-were being governed by regimes that can be classified as leftist: Argentina (2003), Bolivia (2006), Brazil (2003), Chile (2000), Ecuador (2007), El Salvador (2009), Nicaragua (2007), Paraguay (2008), Uruguay (2005) and Venezuela (1999) (Table 1).
+Following other authors, this paper classifies the regimes as "New Left" based on the political orientation of the governing party, or the faction of the governing party to which the president belongs.
+So, for example, in the case of Chile, the government is considered as part of the left when the president came from the Socialist rather than the Christian Democratic Party.
+In the case of Argentina, the Peronist government is considered as part of the left since Néstor Kirchner took power in 2003.